 Friendship’s emergency surgery service provides surgical expertise for all your pet’s emergent needs outside of normal hospital hours.
 Veterinarians and surgical support staff are on call 24 hours a day—weekdays, weekends, and holidays—to be there when you need us the most.
 Emergency surgery services provided by Friendship Hospital include:

 - Gastric dilatation and volvulus (Bloat or GDV)

-Post-operative care is also supported by two full-time, board-certified emergency and critical care specialists who consult with doctors on the most critical cases.
+Post-operative care is also supported by full-time, board-certified emergency and critical care specialists who consult with doctors on the most critical cases.
 Friendship is the only hospital in Washington DC with this level of expertise.
-Criticalists put in place protocols and systems to ensure that your pet receives the best quality of care.
-Friendship's in-house full laboratory and blood bank provide much needed support to many critical animals.
+Criticalists develop, modify and oversee protocols and systems to ensure your pet receives the best quality of care.
+Friendship’s in-house laboratory and blood bank provide much needed support to many critical animals.

 Precautions and Monitoring Ensure Pet Safety

-Friendship's team-oriented approach to veterinary surgical care ensures that your pet will receive the highest quality of care possible.
-This quality of care is maintained through communication, continuing education and training, latest surgical tools available, and dedication to owners and animals alike.
+Friendship’s team-oriented approach to surgical procedures ensures that your pet will receive the highest quality of care possible.
+This is maintained through communication, continuing education and training, the latest surgical tools available, and dedication to owners and animals alike.